okikorg/adist/README.md

 1. Create a new project configuration
 2. Index all supported files in the current directory
 3. Optionally generate LLM summaries if you have the ANTHROPIC_API_KEY set
+4. Create a Cursor rules file (.cursor/rules/adist-rule.mdc) with usage instructions for AI assistants

 ### Search Documents